misotanni/misotanni.github.io/fjs/en/crash.md

 In that case, you might think that there might exist some middle ground, a subset of JI, which can be mapped exactly onto staff notation without enharmonic equivalence, and again you would be correct.
 That middle ground is none other than 3-limit JI, also known as Pythagorean tuning.

-> **FJS Rule \#1: Conventional staff notation represents Pythagorean tuning.**

 This means that the octave in staff notation is assigned the JI ratio 2/1, exactly the same as in 12-EDO, and that the perfect fifth in staff notation is assigned the JI ratio 3/2.
 With this assignment, every possible interval in staff notation is assigned exactly one possible 3-limit JI interval; there is a bijection.

+This, actually, is how the set of diatonic pitch classes can be considered to be *defined*: F, C, G, D, A, E, and B are all defined such that F-C is 3/2, C-G is 3/2, etc. We notice that B-F can then be calculated to be 1024/729, which is close to 3/2 but is smaller.
+So we then define the sharp and flat to counter this difference, so that B-F♯ is 3/2 and B♭-F is 3/2.
+You will later see that the FJS works by extending this principle of countering differences with accidentals.

 I should note that this requires something that some musicians may not be aware exists: multiples, beyond double, of the sharp and flat.
-While extremely rarely used in conventional music, they are required here.
+While extremely rarely used in conventional music, they are required here so that the line of fifths is unbounded in either side.
 In the FJS, sharps and flats can appear with any multiplicity.
 This is not to say that they are common; just do not panic when you have to use them.

 You are now ready to learn the first two FJS techniques.